Joey Gallo Player Props: Twins vs. Phillies

-Joey Gallo, with a slugging percentage of .238 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Philadelphia Phillies, with Taijuan Walker on the mound, August 12 at 6:05 PM ET.
+Joey Gallo -- with a slugging percentage of .625 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Philadelphia Phillies, with Ranger Suarez on the mound, on August 13 at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+In his most recent game, he reached base in all five of his plate appearances (4-for-4 with two home runs and four RBI) against the Phillies.

 Joey Gallo Game Info & Props vs. the Phillies